planit-2201/planit_be/README.md

 ## Local Deployment

-See this [Deployment Guide](local_setup_guide.md) for detailed instructions on how to deploy the app in a local environment.
+See this [Local Setup Guide](local_setup_guide.md) for detailed instructions on how to deploy the app in a local environment.

 ## Dev Team